elecomexp/portfolio/SQL_databases/README.md

 # Database Management with SQLite3

-This project comprises two distinct deliverables focusing on database management and SQL practice.
+This project consists of two distinct components centered on database management and practical SQL applications.

 ## Part I - SQL Murder Mystery Game

-In this exercise, you will investigate a murder in SQL City.
-Through solving this case, you'll apply basic SQL concepts and queries.
+In [this exercise](./murder_in_SQL_city), you will investigate a murder in SQL City.
+Through solving this case, you'll apply SQL concepts and queries.
 The engaging game, created by **Joon Park and Cathy He**, challenges your SQL skills in a fun, interactive way.
 For more details, please visit the official website: [SQL Murder Mystery](http://mystery.knightlab.com).

 ### Structure